Warez: Rise of software infringement

 Copy-protection schemes for the early systems were designed to defeat casual duplication attempts, as "crackers" would typically release a copied game to the "pirate" community the day they were earmarked for market.

 A famous event in the history of software copyright policy was an open letter written by Bill Gates of Microsoft, dated February 3, 1976, in which he argued that the quality of available software would increase if "software piracy" were less prevalent.
 However, until the early 1990s, software copyright infringement was not yet considered a serious problem by most people.
 In 1992, the Software Publishers Association began to battle against this phenomenon, with its promotional video "Don't Copy That Floppy".
 It and the Business Software Alliance have remained the most active anti-infringement organizations worldwide, although to compensate for extensive growth in recent years, they have gained the assistance of the Recording Industry Association of America (RIAA), the Motion Picture Association of America (MPAA), as well as American Society of Composers, Authors, and Publishers (ASCAP) and Broadcast Music Incorporated (BMI).

 Today most warez files are distributed to the public via bittorrent and One-click hosting sites.
 Some of the most popular software companies that are being targeted are Adobe, Microsoft, Nero, Apple, DreamWorks, and Autodesk, to name a few.
 To reduce the spread of illegal copying, some companies have hired people to release "fake" torrents (known as Torrent poisoning), which look real and are meant to be downloaded, but while downloading the individual does not realize that the company that owns the software has received their IP address.
-They will then contact their ISP, and further legal action may be taken by the company/ISP.
+They will then contact their Internet service provider (ISP), and further legal action may be taken by the company/ISP.